ashisa/openvpn-nuc/README.md

 # ARM template to deploy and configure OpenVPN on Ubuntu 16.04.0-LTS automatically

 This ARM template deploys a Ubuntu 16.04.0-LTS VM and configures the OpenVPN server automatically for you.
-The custom extension script also creates a client configuration file that can be download and used on  Linux, Mac and Windows machine using any OpenVPN-compatible client to connect to the Azure VNet.
+The custom extension script also creates a client configuration file that can be downloaded and used on  Linux, Mac and Windows machine using any OpenVPN-compatible client to connect to the Azure VNet.

 While deploying this ARM template in your Azure subscription, you will to provide the following parameters -
 + Hostname - Will be used as the hostname of the VM